juanbecerra0/FractalImageGenerator/README.md

 # Overview
 ![output sample](outputSample.bmp)

-This program, given a target resolution, color range definitions, zoom operations, and an output file path, generates a fractal image using an Mandelbrot set generation algorithm.
-Above is an output given the following arguments:
+This program, given a target resolution, color range definitions, zoom operations, and an output file path, generates a fractal image using a computation-limited Mandelbrot set generation algorithm.
+Above is what the program outputs to "test.bmp" given the following arguments:

 ```
 // Create a fractal object, passing in resolution